ufoss-org/ufoss-website/docs/dino/dino.md

 ### Foreign Memory

 * Foreign Memory was added as an experimental feature in Java 14.
-In Java 19 it is promoted to preview state and no longer incubating.
+With Java 19 it was promoted to preview state and is no longer incubating.
 It provides low-level, safe and efficient memory access.
 * Foreign Memory provides nice features like spatial safety, temporal safety and thread-confinement.
 * Dino uses exclusively off-heap native MemorySegments.

 ## Source code

-&#x1F468;&#x200D;&#x1F4BB; Open source code of Dino is available on [github](https://github.com/ufoss-org/dino), feel free to watch it, contribute, fork, copy, whatever you want.
+&#x1F468;&#x200D;&#x1F4BB; Open source code of Dino is available on [github](https://github.com/ufoss-org/dino), feel free to watch it, contribute, fork.